chirpcel/chirpcel/README.md

-# Hello there :wave:, skuncel here!
+# Hello there :wave:, chirpcel here!

 **I'm Marcel - a developer, part of a cat family and dreaming of a trip to Mos Eisley :full_moon_with_face:**